Business & Corporate Due Diligence: Importance, Risk Management & Compliance

 - From a compliance standpoint, due diligence is foundational to regulatory compliance risk management and good governance, when liabilities are undetected, they can erode value or lead to penalties.

-How Due Diligence Supports Corporate Compliance and Risk Management?
+How Business & Corporate Due Diligence Supports Risk Management & Compliance

-- It is geared to identify regulatory exposures and compliance gaps, for example, environmental liability, data breaches, regulatory fines, before they manifest as post-transaction liabilities.
+- Business due diligence is geared to identify regulatory exposures, compliance gaps, and risks before they manifest post-transaction.
+For example, environmental liability, data breaches, regulatory fines, before they manifest as post-transaction liabilities.

 - It supports the leveraging of post transaction governance frameworks and controls, and monitoring for ongoing compliance which are necessary conditions for successful integration.